-Disclose whether there is a procedure that Directors can avail of to enable them to get information necessary to be able to prepare in advance for the meetings of different committees: (see below)

-Yes 🗸 No

-Committee Details of the procedures Executive To enable the Directors to properly fulfill their duties and Audit and Risk Management responsibilities, Management should provide the Directors Governance, Nomination and with complete, adequate and timely information about the Election matters to be taken in their meetings.
-Remuneration and Compensation Others (specify) Reliance on information volunteered by Management would not be sufficient in all circumstances and further inquiries may have to be made by a Director to enable him to properly perform his duties and responsibilities.
+the answer be in the negative.
+Yes.
+Committee Procedur es - e that Directors can avail of to enable them to get information r meetings of different committees: (see below) Yes 🗸 No Commit tee Details of the procedures Executive To enable the Directors to properly fulfill their duties and Audit and Risk Man responsibilities, Management should provide the Directors mination and with complete, adequate and timely information about the Election matters to be taken in their meetings.
+Others (specify) Compensation Reliance on information volunteered by Management would not be sufficient in all circumstances and further inquiries may have to be made by a Director to enable him to properly perform his duties and responsibilities.
 Hence, the Directors are given independent access to Management and to the Corporate Secretary.
-The information may include the background or explanation on matters brought before the Board, disclosures, budgets, forecasts, and internal financial documents.
+The information may include the background or explanation on